Premium Assistance for Coverage in Exchanges

 about this tool

-This tool illustrates health insurance premiums and subsidies for people purchasing insurance on their own in new health insurance exchanges (or “Marketplaces”) created by the Affordable Care Act (ACA).
-Beginning in October 2013, middle-income people under age 65, who are not eligible for coverage through their employer, Medicaid, or Medicare, can apply for tax credit subsidies available through state-based exchanges.
-Additionally, states have the option to expand their Medicaid programs to cover all people making up to 138% of the federal poverty level (which is about $33,000 for a family of four).
-In states that opt out of expanding Medicaid, some people making below this amount will still be eligible for Medicaid, some will be eligible for subsidized coverage through Marketplaces, and others will not be eligible for subsidies.
-With this calculator, you can enter different income levels, ages, and family sizes to get an estimate of your eligibility for subsidies and how much you could spend on health insurance.
-As premiums and eligibility requirements may vary, contact your state’s Medicaid office or exchange with enrollment questions.
-The Foundation encourages other organizations to feature the calculator on their websites using the embed instructions.
+The Subsidy Calculator provides estimates of health insurance premiums and subsidies for people purchasing insurance on their own in health insurance exchanges (or “Marketplaces”) created by the Affordable Care Act (ACA).
+With this calculator, you can enter your income, age, and family size to estimate your eligibility for subsidies and how much you could spend on health insurance.
+You can also use this tool to estimate your eligibility for Medicaid.
+As eligibility requirements may vary by state, please contact your state’s Medicaid office or Marketplace with enrollment questions.
+We encourage other organizations to feature the calculator on their websites using the embed instructions.

 Enter Information About Your Household

 Where can I go for help understanding how the health reform law will affect me?

 If you have questions about how the health reform law will affect you and your insurance options, please go to Healthcare.gov, or contact their Help Center at 1-800-318-2596 if you have questions that cannot be answered on their website.
 You can also contact your state’s Consumer Assistance Program, Exchange, or Medicaid office with questions about eligibility and enrollment.